samarth54/Bank-Loan-Case-Study/README.md

 ## Project Overview

-This is a side project aimed at upskilling in data analysis using Microsoft Excel.
+This is a project aimed at upskilling in data analysis using Microsoft Excel.
 The goal of this case study is to explore patterns and insights from urban loan applicants to understand loan repayment behaviors and help identify key risk indicators.

 The analysis was conducted using a real-world loan dataset and includes data cleaning, univariate and bivariate analysis, handling of missing data, outlier detection, data imbalance study, and correlation insights — all implemented through Excel-based techniques like Pivot Tables, charts, Power Query, and dashboards.